shehreendheda/katacoda-scenarios/rumcwv/step3.md

 - Get more detailed insights into your app’s performance with the browser’s dev tools <a href="https://developer.chrome.com/docs/devtools/evaluate-performance/" target="_blank">performance tab</a> (vendor independent, available in all browsers).
 - Utilize framework profilers like the <a href="https://reactjs.org/blog/2018/09/10/introducing-the-react-profiler.html" target="_blank">React Profiler</a>.

+In synthetic browser testing, the First Input Delay metric can not be measured because it can only be tracked for real inputs.
+The First Contentful Paint (or FCP), which can be tracked for both synthetic testing and RUM, is measured and displayed.
+The FCP is the time from when the page starts loading to when any part of the page's content is rendered on the screen.

 The following video shows the steps involved for tracking CWVs in your browser.
 If you have a Chromium-based browser (Chrome, Edge, Brave, Opera, etc), you can follow the steps below the video to try this out yourself.

-<iframe src="//fast.wistia.net/embed/iframe/gwtr59fjku?videoFoam=true"
+<iframe src="//fast.wistia.net/embed/iframe/y5yjda5s78?videoFoam=true"
 allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed"
 name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="640" height="360"></iframe>